In this post, we have featured the FluentU Review 2021.

 They are authentic content that you might otherwise find on Youtube.

 FluentU spends a lot of time on the videos before they are released on the platform.
-They add subtitles and translations to the videos so that you can learn while watching the videos instead of having to spend special time on it.
+They add subtitles and translations to the videos so that you can learn while watching the videos instead of having to spend special time on them.

 They even transcript the video so that you can go back to any point after the video for reference when you need to.